TeamNovaSoft/novabot/docs/aws_setup.md

 - AWS_SSH_PRIVATE_KEY → SSH private key for access.
 - AWS_USER → User to connect to the instance.
 - AWS_WORK_DIRECTORY → Path where the application is hosted on EC2.
+- DEPLOY_PATH_STAGING → Path where the production app is hosted on EC2.
+Example: `/home/ec2-user/app`.
+- DEPLOY_PATH_PROD → Path where the staging app is hosted on EC2.
+Example: `/home/ec2-user/app`.

 With this configuration, GitHub Actions can automate the deployment of your application on AWS EC2 securely and efficiently. 🚀